redd2213/Vagrant-Story-Patcher/README.md

 Dear ImGui – Immediate mode GUI for rendering the patcher UI.

-Visual Studio (optional) – Used as the development environment.
+Visual Studio – Used as the development environment.

 # Vagrant Story Mods & Tools List